ava-labs/avalanche-hackathon/glitch/2023/connect-to-local-devnet-and-fund-the-wallet.eng.md

 ### Install Foundry

 We will use [Foundry](https://github.com/foundry-rs/foundry) to deploy and interact with smart contracts.
-Install [Foundry](https://github.com/foundry-rs/foundry)
+Please visit [Foundry installation](https://github.com/foundry-rs/foundry#installation) for further instructions.

 Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.

 ```sh